enst80/mediawiki-extensions-Auth_remoteuser/README.md

                 ? $username : "";
         };

-* When you need to process your environment variable value before it can be used as an identifier into the wiki username list, for example to strip a Kerberos principal from the end or replacing some invalid characters, set an array of replacement patterns to the following configuration variable:
+* When you need to process your remote user name before it can be used as an identifier into the wiki user list, for example to strip a Kerberos principal from the end, replacing invalid characters, or blacklisting some names, use the hook `AuthRemoteuserFilterUserName` provided by this extension.
+Just have a look at MediaWikis Hook documentation on how to register additional functions to this hook.
+It provides as first parameter the remote user name by reference to the hook function.
+If the function returns false, the remote user name will be ignored for automatic login.

+* This extension comes with predefined remote user name filters (which are using the hook mentioned above).
+If you want to replace something, set an array of replacement patterns to the following configuration variable (Each search pattern can be in PCRE syntax too):

-        $wgAuthRemoteuserUserNameReplaceFilter = []; // default
+        $wgAuthRemoteuserUserNameReplaceFilter = null; // default

         $wgAuthRemoteuserUserNameReplaceFilter = [
-            '_' => ' ',                  // replace underscores with spaces
+            '_' => ' ',                  // replace underscores with
+                                         // spaces
-            '@INTRA.EXAMPLE.COM$' => '', // strip Kerberos principal from back
+            '@INTRA.EXAMPLE.COM$' => '', // strip Kerberos principal
+                                         // from back
             '^domain\\' => '',           // strip NTLM domain from front
-            'johndoe' => 'Admin'         // rewrite user johndoe to user Admin ];
+            'johndoe' => 'Admin',        // rewrite user johndoe '/JaNeDoE/i' => 'Admin'      // rewrite all case-insensitive

-  If you need further processing, maybe blacklisting some usernames or something else, you can use the hook `AuthRemoteuserFilterUserName` provided by this extension.
-Just have a look at mediawikis Hook documentation on how to register additional functions to this hook.
-  For example, if you need to forbid the automatic login for specific user accounts all starting with `f_`, you would implement this as follows:

-        Hooks::register( 'AuthRemoteuserFilterUserName',
-            function ( &$userName ) {
+                                         // versions of janedoe
+        ];

+* If you want to prevent some names from beeing logged in automatically, blacklist them with the following filter.
+It accepts a list of names, where each name can also be a regular expression in PCRE syntax:

+        $wgAuthRemoteuserUserNameBlacklistFilter = null; // default

+        $wgAuthRemoteuserUserNameBlacklistFilter = [
+            'johndoe',
+            'janedoe',
+            '/john/i', // matches all case-insensitive versions of john '^f_'      // matches all users starting wit 'f_'
+	];

+* The opposite of the `UserNameBlacklistFilter` can be achieved by using the following filter, which permits the automatic login instead of preventing it:

+        $wgAuthRemoteuserUserNameWhitelistFilter = null; // default

-                $needle = 'f_';
+        $wgAuthRemoteuserUserNameWhitelistFilter = [
-                $length = strlen( $needle );
-                return !(substr( $userName, 0, $length ) === $needle );
-            }
-        );
+		'john',
+		'jane'
+	];

 * When you have further user information available in your environment, which can be tied to a created user, for example email address or real name, then